West Lakes Shore, South Australia: History

-West Lakes Shore and its larger sister suburb West Lakes were created from the low-lying wasteland and coastal sand dunes formerly known as "The Greater Port Adelaide Development Area".
-In 1969 an Indenture was signed by the South Australian Government and the Delfin Group for the joint development of this area which measures 4.83 km long and 1.6 km wide.
+Developed as part of the wider West Lakes Scheme, West Lakes Shore was constructed on reclaimed swampy marshland.
+In 1969 an Indenture was signed by the South Australian Government and Australian property developer Delfin (now Lendlease Communities) for the joint development of this area which measures 4.83 km long and 1.6 km wide.

-Since that time West Lakes and West Lakes Shore have become a thriving community of 8,800 people enjoying sporting, shopping, educational and recreational facilities in a fully planned development renowned nationally for its excellence in planning and design.
+Since that time, West Lakes Shore has become a community of 8,800 people with sporting, shopping, educational and recreational facilities in a fully planned development.

 West Lakes Shore Post Office opened on 21 May 1997 replacing the nearby Semaphore Park office.